top of page

 In addition, I studied as an undergraduate at Stockholms Universitet (Nordic Archaeology, Highest Honours [all studies in Swedish]); University of Alaska Anchorage (Anthropology, Dean's List) and Chico State University (Deep History General Studies Thematic Honors Program) and a postgraduate full-time year of Classical Acting at the London Academy of Performing Arts (Postgraduate Certificate, 1995).
 I hold further qualifications in Teaching in Higher Education (TiHE)/Associate Fellow, Higher Education Academy, UK (2012); the Swedish National Exam/Rikstestet (1990) and also have completed a PGCE Biology for Secondary School teaching programme (Brunel University, 2022).

-After receiving my doctorate, I taught deep history, evolutionary theory and space science for a year at a left-wing Enlightenment-based bankers’ academy in a German forest, followed by a postdoctoral position at Queen Mary University of London studying social identity theory in the context of older adults attending an amazing entertainment social club called The Posh Club.
-Currently I hold a postdoctoral position in the Faculty of History at the University of Oxford studying women's equality and inequality.
+After receiving my doctorate, I taught deep history, evolutionary theory and space science for a year at a left-wing Enlightenment-based bankers’ academy in a German forest, followed by a postdoctoral position at Queen Mary University of London (2017-2019) studying social identity theory in the context of older adults attending an amazing entertainment social club called The Posh Club, a second postdoctoral position in the Faculty of History at the University of Oxford (2021-2023) studying women's equality and inequality, and my current job as a Postdoctoral Fellow at De Montfort University studying the ethics of virtual reality in embodied and evolutionary contexts of cooperation and trust for the EU project SHARESPACE.EU.
 I also teach or have taught biological anthropology at UCL, City Literary Institute and the Westminster School (all in London, UK), and no-budget filmmaking at the Saturday Academy in Portland, Oregon.

-In addition to Why We Struggle with Ambiguity: The Quiddity Question (details above), I have written a book analysis of Charles Darwin’s On the Origin of Species, in the style of “Cliff Notes” that was published by Routledge on 2016.
+In addition to my three fiction novels and the non-fiction evolutionary book Why We Struggle with Ambiguity: The Quiddity Question (details above), I have written a book analysis of Charles Darwin’s On the Origin of Species, in the style of “Cliff Notes” that was published by Routledge on 2016.
 It was co-written with Nadejda Josesphine Msindai (also an evolutionary anthropologist).

 JPHS.jpg